 Implementing productivity tools and task management apps is one of the best ways to increase productivity.

-Monitoring performance and managing employees without them being in the same office space are quite challenging for managers.
-It is especially problematic if the job role requires excessive “background duties” that are not accessible through the work’s system.
+It is especially problematic if the job requires excessive “background duties” that are not accessible through the system.

 It can take a lot of time to make frequent catchup calls to resolve the issue and reduce productivity.